LaMonte Wade Jr Preview, Player Props: Giants vs. Phillies

 Phillies Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Phillies pitching staff ranks 12th in the league.
+- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 10th in the league.

-- The Phillies' 4.00 team ERA ranks 10th across all league pitching staffs.
+- The Phillies' 3.98 team ERA ranks ninth across all MLB pitching staffs.

-- Phillies pitchers combine to rank 13th in baseball in home runs allowed (141 total, 1.1 per game).
+- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (141 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.